Te Unua Museum of Southland: Building

-The 1990 building, which encloses the previous museum building, is the largest pyramid in the Southern Hemisphere.
-It has a floor space of 5000 m^{2}, is 45 by 52 metres wide and 27 metres high.
+The 1990 building, which encloses the previous museum building, was the largest pyramid in the Southern Hemisphere.
+It had a floor space of 5000 m^{2}, is 45 by 52 metres wide and 27 metres high.

 Observatory

 The museum observatory, the only public observatory in Southland, was operated by members of the Southland Astronomical Society, with school groups often visiting.